-Enhancing Teacher Candidates’ Digital Competencies is a project that was proposed by Natasha Boskiç and FoE partners, and granted funding from the Teaching and Learning Enhancement Fund (TLEF).
-Its main purpose is to “create an integrated and sustainable way to support Teacher Candidates and faculty members in selecting, evaluating, and implementing digital media technologies in their practice”.
+Enhancing Teacher Candidates’ Digital Competencies is a project that was proposed by Natasha Boskiç and FoE partners including Yvonne Dawydiak, Technology Integration Mentor.
+It was granted funding from the Teaching and Learning Enhancement Fund (TLEF) and began in May 2016.
+Its main purpose was to “create an integrated and sustainable way to support Teacher Candidates and faculty members in selecting, evaluating, and implementing digital media technologies in their practice”.

-The focus will be on digital media and tools that support the following activities in:
+The focus was on digital media and tools that support the following activities in:

 - LLED360, Classroom Discourses and Teaching English Language Learners – language acquisition;